To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Design of ODE

-\textbf{Inference Accuracy.} We can assume that the optimal global model can be obtained through gathering all the clients' generated data samples (not only the stored data samples) and conducting centralized learning.
-Moreover, as the accurate test dataset is hard to obtain in FL, we cannot directly evaluate the inference accuracy of model on the test data.
-Thus, we use the weight divergence between the models trained through FL and CL, \emph{i.e.}, $\parallel w_{\mathrm{fed}}^t-w_{\mathrm{cen}}^{mt}\parallel$, to quantify the accuracy of the global model of FL in round $t$.
-With $t\rightarrow\infty$, we can obtain the final accuracy of the global FL model at the end of model training.
-Compared with existing works on bounding this divergence \cite{zhao2018federated}, which only considered cross-entropy as loss function and full clients participation, our results can handle any loss functions with Lipschitz continuous property under Assumption \ref{assumption Lipschitz} and arbitrary partial participation $C_t$.
-Additionally, we use AM–GM inequality trick to further reveal the individual impact of each local data sample on the inference accuracy. \begin{theorem}(Model Weight Divergence) With each client's loss function satisfying Assumption \ref{assumption Lipschitz}, for arbitrary set of participating clients $C_t$ selected by the server, we have the following inequality for the weight divergence after the $t^{th}$ training round between the models trained through FL and CL. where $G_c(w)=\parallel\nabla_w\tilde{F}_c(w)-\nabla_wF(w)\parallel$ represents the divergence of gradients of locally stored data distribution and that of the unbiased global data distribution. \end{theorem} The following lemma further shows the impact of a local data sample on $\parallel w_{\mathrm{fed}}^t-w_{\mathrm{cen}}^{mt}\parallel$ through $G_c(w_c^{t,i})$: \begin{lemma} (Gradient Divergence) For an arbitrary client $c\in C$, the divergence of loss gradients over locally stored data distribution and unbiased global data distribution is bounded by:
+\textbf{Inference Accuracy.} We can assume that the optimal FL model can be obtained by gathering all clients' generated data and conducting CL.
+Moreover, as the accurate testing dataset and the corresponding testing accuracy are hard to obtain in FL, we use the weight divergence between the models trained through FL and CL to quantify the accuracy of the FL model in each round $t$.
+With $t\!\rightarrow\!\infty$, we can measure the final accuracy of FL model. \begin{theorem}(Model Weight Divergence) With Assumption \ref{assumption Lipschitz}, for arbitrary set of participating clients $C_t$, we have the following inequality for the weight divergence after the $t^{th}$ training round between the models trained through FL and CL. where $G_c(w)=\parallel\nabla_w\tilde{F}_c(w)-\nabla_wF(w)\parallel_2$. \end{theorem} The following lemma further shows the impact of a local data sample on $\parallel\! w_{\mathrm{fed}}^t-w_{\mathrm{cen}}^{mt}\!\parallel_2$ through $G_c(w_c^{t,i})$. \begin{lemma} (Gradient Divergence) For an arbitrary client $c\!\in\!
+C$, $G_c(w)\!=\parallel\!\nabla \tilde{F}_c(w)-\nabla F(w)\!\parallel_2$ is bounded by:

-where $\delta=\parallel\nabla_wF(w)\parallel^2$ is a constant term for different data samples. \end{lemma} Intuitively, due to different coefficients, the twofold projection (term $2$) has a larger variance among different data samples than the gradient magnitude (term $1$), which is also demonstrated by experimental results shown in Figure \ref{fig: assumption term}.
+where $\delta=\parallel\!\nabla_wF(w)\!\parallel_2^2$ is a constant term for all data samples. $ $ \end{lemma} Intuitively, due to different coefficients, the twofold projection (term $2$) has larger mean and variance than the gradient magnitude (term $1$) among different data samples, which is also verified in our experiments in Appendix \ref{appendix: empirical results for claims}.
 Thus, we can quantify the impact of a local data sample on $G_c(w)$ and the inference accuracy mainly through term $2$ in (\ref{equation: lemma 1}), which happens to be the same as the term $2$ in the bound of global loss reduction in (\ref{equation: global loss reduction}).